jqpe/junat.live/packages/digitraffic/README.md

 For Node.js version 18.x no additional configuration is needed.

-- For Node version 17.x you can use `node --experimental-fetch`
+- For Node.js version 17.x you can use `node --experimental-fetch` or `NODE_OPTIONS=--experimental-fetch`.
-- For all other versions — or when `node --experimental-fetch` is out of question — you need to install `node-fetch` as a peer dependency or polyfill fetch yourself (see https://github.com/node-fetch/node-fetch#providing-global-access), some frameworks (notably Next.js) do this for you.
+- For other supported Node.js versions (>=14) you need to polyfill fetch yourself.
+This library uses [node-fetch](https://www.npmjs.com/package/node-fetch#providing-global-access) to run tests.